Thrasher-Software/pokerogue/ADDING_POKEMON_GUIDE.md

 # Adding a New Pokémon to PokeRogue

-This guide covers the complete process of adding a new Pokémon to PokeRogue, based on the experience of adding Artorias (ID: 8902).
+This guide covers the complete process of adding a new Pokémon to PokeRogue.

 ## Overview

 Adding a Pokémon involves several components:
 - Species definition (stats, types, abilities)
-- Sprite assets (icons, battle sprites, back sprites)
+- Sprite assets (icons, battle sprites, back sprites, shiny versions for each)
 - Move sets and battle data
 - Starter integration
 - UI atlas regeneration